Zinbo/software-dev-repository/content/posts/Architecture/index.md

 When you need to return an IP address, could instead return the IP address of the load balancer to get around the problem of which IP to return for which server.

-Your load balancer can just be a fancy DNS set up, where instead of returning the address of the load balancer itself, maybe instead the DNS server just returns the IP address of server one the frist time someone asks for something, and the next time someone requests something it returns the ip address of server 2. i.e. round robin.
+Your load balancer can just be a fancy DNS set up, where instead of returning the address of the load balancer itself, maybe instead the DNS server just returns the IP address of server one the first time someone asks for something, and the next time someone requests something it returns the ip address of server 2. i.e. round robin.
 For this we can use something called BIND.

-How could we build our own dns server?

-WHat is the difference between a reverse proxy and DNS look up?

 THe OS and your browser typically will cache the IP address after it has done a DNS look up.
-That meand if you're doing a lot of work, the next guy will be sent to server 2, not you, as it'll be cached.
+That means if you're doing a lot of work, the next guy will be sent to server 2, not you, as it'll be cached.

 There's typically a TTL associated with an answer from a DNS server. and that's typically between a day or 5 minutes, totally depends on who controls the DNS server what that value is.